 District and State Accountability

-As a Portland Public Charter School, Portland Village School students are required to complete annual state tests and report the results to the district.
-Students in grades 3-8 take the Oregon Assessment of Knowledge and Skills (OAKS) Tests, and in 2011-2012 some highlights included:
+As a charter school in the Portland Public District, Portland Village School students complete the annual state tests in the Spring, and the results are public record.
+PVS students in grades 3-8 take the Oregon Assessment of Knowledge and Skills Tests (OAKS), annually, and some of the outcomes of the Spring 2013 results included: